BLAIRCARSON/Delani-Studio/README.md

 - Feel free to contribute to this project.

 ### Behaviour Driven Development
-- Landing Page: Mouse-Icon: "Smooth Scrolls to the next page.
+- Landing Page: Mouse-Icon: "Scrolls to the next page.
 Mouse icon has a bouncing effect."

 - What We Do Section: "Click on the icons to display their descriptions.""Click on the descriptions again to hide them and to display the icons."

 - Portfolio Section: "Hover on each image to display their respective descriptions."

-- Contact Us Section: "Fill all forms and Submit, A popup notifcation thanking you for the feedback."
+- Contact Us Section: "Fill all forms and Submit, An alert will pop up on the screen that we got your message."

 ### Live link to my site